3 Problems That Can Only Be Solved by the Blood of Jesus

 I ne’er could be condemned by God,

-This post is based on Chapter 3 of Basic Elements of the Christian Life, vol. 1.
-Bibles for America gives this book away for free; order your free copy on our order page.
-You can also download a PDF version here.
-The hymn is part of the LSM Hymn Collection.
-All verse references and quoted footnotes are from the New Testament Recovery Version.
-You can order a free New Testament on our order page.
+This post is based on chapter 3 of Basic Elements of the Christian Life, vol. 1, by Witness Lee and Watchman Nee.
+Bibles for America gives this book away for free; order your free copy here.
+You can also download a PDF version from the publisher here.